+all

-all skip reads in which any of the following flags are set: BAM_FUNMAP, BAM_FSECONDARY, BAM_FQCFAIL, BAM_FDUP nofilter uses every single read
+skip reads in which any of the following flags are set: BAM_FUNMAP, BAM_FSECONDARY, BAM_FQCFAIL, BAM_FDUP nofilter uses every single read

-Alternatively, read_callback can be a function check_read (read) that should return True only for those reads that shall be included in the counting.
+Alternatively, read_callback can be a function check_read(read) that should return True only for those reads that shall be included in the counting.

-- reference (string) backward compatible synonym for contig - end (int) backward compatible synonym for stop
+- reference (string) backward compatible synonym for contig - end (int) backward compatible synonym for stop count the coverage of genomic positions by reads in region.

-Raises ValueError - if the genomic coordinates are out of range or invalid.
+ValueError - if the genomic coordinates are out of range or invalid.